 If that account longevity trend were to continue, it would mean that even as checking accounts evolve, they’re likely to remain a primary tool for attracting and retaining long-term customers.
 Time will tell whether the youngest user group will feel the same when they are 50+ as people in that age bracket currently do.

 Another plus for checking accounts is that loyalty and cross-selling potential are strongly correlated to where the accountholder’s primary checking account is located, according to a Raddon Relationship Survey.
 Checking account holders are 70% more likely to bring the institution their future loans and three times more likely to bring all future deposits.
 These account holders are also 30% more likely to keep accounts at that institution for life.

-Jim Marous believes it’s time for banks and credit unions to look beyond expecting the checking customer to support checking services.
-“While there is the potential of adding value for a fee, it is also possible to generate revenues from third parties who would like access to the customer base of financial institutions,” he believes.
+Marous contends that it’s time for banks and credit unions to look beyond expecting the checking customer to support checking services.
+“While there is the potential of adding value for a fee, it is also possible to generate revenues from third parties who would like access to the customer base of financial institutions,” he says.